icecube/icetray-public/icetray/resources/docs/newfeaturesv4.rst

 - I3RecoPulse has new fields and new, lighter-weight serialization
 - I3Waveform source information modified
 - I3ConditionalModule's condition now operates on all frame types, not just P frames.

+Tray Segment support
+""""""""""""""""""""
+IceTray has been expanded to include support for the concept of IceTray "segments", which are pre-configured modules, services or sets of modules and services, each properly configured and released as part of the project that defines them.
+These segments can easily be joined together to more easily form larger segments, and large processing heavy scripts.

+These segments allow for pre-defined "alternative" standard configurations and are closely integrated into the standard icetray-tools (I3Tray, icetray-inspect, etc).
+The TraySegment implementation was heavily influenced by the work of the LE/IBEX framework.